joelcg/pyPacketSniffer/README.md

 # Stacks

 This project uses the several core libraries such as scapy, socket, datetime / time, and PySimpleGUI.

-Code is written in Python 3.
+Code is written in Python 3,

-Follows PEP-8 Style Guide
+And follows PEP-8 Style Guide

 # Disclaimer